IBM/operator-collection-sdk/docs/tutorial.md

 To do this, you should first install the latest release in the `v2.2` channel of the IBM® z/OS Cloud Broker in your namespace and create an instance of the `ZosCloudBroker` resource.
 Once the installation is successful, log in to the cluster from your command line by using the `oc login` command and validate that you are in the correct project by using the `oc project` command.

-Now, you should be able to run the following command by using the Operator Collection SDK to build your collection and create an operator:
+Now, you should be able to run the following command by using the IBM Operator Collection SDK to build your collection and create an operator:

 ```bash
 ANSIBLE_JINJA2_NATIVE=true ansible-playbook ibm.operator_collection_sdk.create_operator.yml